 Impact assessment - laying down rules facilitating the use of financial and other information for the prevention, detection, investigation or prosecution of certain criminal offences and repealing Council Decision 2000/642/JHA

 Executive summary of the impact assessment - laying down rules facilitating the use of financial and other information for the prevention, detection, investigation or prosecution of certain criminal offences and repealing Council Decision 2000/642/JHA

 - A Staff Working Document on improving cooperation between EU Financial Intelligence Units was published on 26 June 2017.
 It summarises the results of a 2016 mapping exercise that was carried out by the Financial Intelligence Units under the FIU Platform that identifies obstacles to the access, exchange and use of information as well as obstacles to the operational cooperation between FIUs.

 - Staff Working Document on Compliance by cross border banking groups at group level

 The Commission’s services work closely with the European Supervisory Authorities in the implementation of the AML/CFT rules.
 The joint committee of the European Supervisory Authorities on AML/CFT issues guidelines and opinions to help national competent authorities to understand the regulatory expectations.

-The European Commission has adopted on 8 November 2018 an opinion, in exercise of its powers under the EBA Regulation, requiring the Maltese anti-money laundering supervisor (Financial Intelligence Analysis Unit) to continue taking additional measures to fully comply with its obligations under the fourth Anti-Money Laundering Directive.
+The European Commission adopted on 8 November 2018 an opinion, in exercise of its powers under the EBA Regulation, requiring the Maltese anti-money laundering supervisor (Financial Intelligence Analysis Unit) to continue taking additional measures to fully comply with its obligations under the fourth anti-money laundering Directive.

 An Expert Group on Money Laundering and Terrorist Financing meets regularly to share views and help the Commission define policy and draft new legislation.